shaft descent EDF, Hydro electric bulk water transfer

 The company is still headed up by Paul, who is supported by a multi-disciplined, forward thinking team with a talent for making seemingly impossible projects happen; the pioneering spirit remains and the company continues to provide innovative solutions to Clients problems.

 During AMP 1 the company set about designing, building and operating a unique Pipe Inspection Vehicle (PIV), capable of traversing distances in excess of 1km in live potable water aqueducts to meet the requirements of their first Client.
 We successfully surveyed around 30km of bulk water transfer tunnels running from the Thirlmere, Haweswater & Vyrnwy reservoirs to Preston and Manchester.
-WSG were the first people to utilise unique profiling Sonar heads to measure pipe shape, deformation, damage, silt & debris levels in fully surcharged pipes and tunnels.
+WSSG were the first people to utilise unique profiling Sonar heads to measure pipe shape, deformation, damage, silt & debris levels in fully surcharged pipes and tunnels.

-To this end, WSG design, build and operate Autonomous PIV’s with an excursion range in excess of 27km.
+To this end, WSSG design, build and operate Autonomous PIV’s with an excursion range in excess of 27km.
 Once inside the pipes we survey, test, track, map and monitor pipes, tunnels, aqueducts, adits and outfalls under almost any site conditions including: difficult access, partially and fully surcharged pipes, in both static and fast flowing water.
-WSG have surveyed live operational cooling pipes in flow rates exceeding 4 metres per second, surveyed pipes varying between 200mm to 6000mm diameter, carried out live insertion into pressurised potable water pipes, designed a unique system for re-lining live reservoir draw-off pipes with no water loss, designed, built and operated a pipe cleaning system for long distance, water filled pipes and have inspected cleaned and refurbished long sea outfalls, cooling pipes and culverts both remotely and as diving operations.
+WSSG have surveyed live operational cooling pipes in flow rates exceeding 4 metres per second, surveyed pipes varying between 200mm to 6000mm diameter, carried out live insertion into pressurised potable water pipes, designed a unique system for re-lining live reservoir draw-off pipes with no water loss, designed, built and operated a pipe cleaning system for long distance, water filled pipes and have inspected cleaned and refurbished long sea outfalls, cooling pipes and culverts both remotely and as diving operations.